 FUTU Investors Have Opportunity to Lead Futu Holdings Limited Securities Fraud Lawsuit

-LOS ANGELES, July 11, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Futu Holdings Limited ("Futu" or the "Company") (NASDAQ: FUTU).
+BENSALEM, Pa., July 14, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Futu Holdings Limited ("Futu" or the "Company") (NASDAQ: FUTU).

 Class Period: April 27, 2020 – May 16, 2023